MarianCN/deel-hw/README.md

-### This repository contains my solution to a homework assignment for an interview.
+## This repository contains my solution to a homework assignment for an interview.

-How to Run
+### How to Run

-1. Clone this repository.
+1. Clone this repository
-2. Run npm install.
+2. Run `npm install`.
-3. Run npm run dev.
+3. Run `npm run dev`